chronicleprotocol/documentation/docs/Intro/dive/yieldRateOracle.md

 This Oracle provides lending protocols such as [Spark](https://spark.fi/) with a safe and automated way to customize the interest rate of ETH and ETH-backed derivatives.
 It eliminates the need for manual rate setting and updates, which are common in many decentralized lending protocols.

-The interest rate of the liquid staking token derives from the [Ethereum Staking Reward Rate](https://beaconcha.in/ethstore), which fluctuates based on factors such as **block space demand**, the **amount of ETH staked at any time**, and the **total number of validators on the network**.
+The liquid staking token interest rate derives from Lido's [stETH](https://etherscan.io/address/0xae7ab96520DE3A18E5e111B5EaAb095312D7fE84) contract.

 ### Automated Interest Rate Customization